 You may have noticed that it costs about the same to rent a chair cover as it does to buy a chair cover.
 What the heck?

-Almost every rental company in the country has white wood / white resin wedding chairs (see picture).
-These go with any décor and rent for $2-5 depending on what part of the country you live in.
-And, no futzing around with bows, though you can add bows to them if you're the sort that likes futzing around with things.
+Almost every wedding supply-rental company in the country has white wood or white resin wedding chairs (see images above).
+These go with any décor and rent for $2–$5 per chair, depending on what part of the country you live in.
+There's no need to futz around with bows, though you can add bows to them if you're the sort that likes futzing around with things.
 You can also find them in light wood, dark wood, or black.
 If you're going for a more casual feel, you can rent nice white plastic folding chairs for $1–$2 each.

 Another benefit?
-Unlike most venue chairs, they're foldable and stackable, so if your guests decide they need to expand the dance floor they're easy to move out of the way.
+Unlike most venue chairs, they're foldable and stackable, so if your guests decide they need to expand the dance floor, they're easy to move out of the way.

-* Rent or buy chair covers for the head table only.
+- Rent or buy chair covers for the head table only.
 It's not the perfect solution, but renting 10 chair covers makes a smaller dent in the budget than renting 200, and many of your important pictures will be of the head table.